Natural Language Processing

 • Assignment 1: November 15th

-• Assignments 3, 4, 5, and 6: January 15th
+• Assignments 2, 3, 4, 5, and 6: January 15th

 Only your highest-scoring 4 assignments will count towards your grade; each will be weighted equally.
 So, in principle, you may opt to not turn in 2 out of the 6 assignments without any effect on your grade.
 Note: Even though we plan to grade your submissions within one month, we advise you not to wait for your grades to be returned before you decide to tackle the next assignments.
 In essence, do not base your submission strategy on our grading estimates!
 The assignments will be graded according to the pre-determined Assignment grading rubric.

 The class assignments were crafted to dovetail nicely with the lecture contents and, moreover, to complement the lectures through a more hands-on approach to the material.
 Each assignment has a theory portion, which will generally involve derivations or proofs related to the material, and a coding portion where you will implement a working model for one of the NLP tasks discussed in the lecture.
-The theory and the coding halves of the assignments will be weighed equally.
+The theory and the coding halves of the assignments will be weighted equally.

 The code relating to some of the assignments will be published on the public github repository.
 You should fork the repository and pull the incoming changes whenever they are released.